franpanteli/10--Relational-Databases-Salon-Appointment-Scheduler-Project/ReadMe.md

 ## Creating the Project Shell and SQL Files
 ### Problem Solving
-For this project, I had to write a Bash script which took appointments for customers at a hairdressers and stored them in an SQL database.
+For this project, I had to write a Bash script which took appointments and services desired for customers at a hairdressers and stored them in an SQL database.
 My notes on the full task brief for this are [here](https://github.com/franpanteli/10--Relational-Databases-Salon-Appointment-Scheduler-Project/blob/main/1%20project-task-notes.txt).

 ### Solution Workflow
 - To solve this problem, I first cloned the project boilerplate files in a Gitpod environment.
 This user interface allowed me to run tests on the created project files and view the criteria that they had to satisfty to pass the project